Casual & contract workers have rights

 - After work has commenced.
 The employer must make sure, among other things, that casual workers are properly supervised; that arrangements for the on-going identification and assessment of risks are in place; that refresher training is provided.

 - Incident management.
-If an incident occurs at the workplace involving a casual worker, the employer must inform the agency and also inform WorkSafe if the incident is "notifiable" under the Incident Notification provisions of the 2004 OHS Act.
+If an incident occurs at the workplace involving a casual worker, the employer must inform the agency and also inform WorkSafe if the incident is "notifiable" under the Notifiable Incidents of the 2004 OHS Act.
 The employer should conduct an investigation of the incident, develop and implement measures to prevent re-occurence, and allow the agency to participate.

 - Co-operation with the on-hire agency.
 It is very important that an employer co-operate with the on-hire agency to ensure that all parties meet their legal obligations under the Occupational Health and Safety Act.